Breast Cancer Symptoms: What You Need to KnowSep 8, 2015

 Finding breast cancer as early as possible gives you a better chance of successful treatment.
 But knowing what to look for is not a substitute for screening mammograms and other tests, which can help find breast cancer in its early stages, even before any symptoms appear.

 Below are some common breast symptoms and what they might mean.
-If you have any of them, get checked right away.

 A lump in your breast